Americana, São Paulo: Confederate immigration

 The inauguration of the station counted the Emperor Dom Pedro II and Gaston, comte d'Eu among those who attended.
 The station was baptized "Santa Bárbara station".
 It is unknown exactly when the small village became the city of Americana, but it is known that this village was created by the time of the inauguration of the railway station, and that it was Ignácio Corrêa Pacheco who distributed the lands.
 Pacheco is thus considered the founder of the city.
 The municipal holiday of Americana is still August 27, the day when the railway station was inaugurated.

 The small town formed around the station was named "Villa da Estação de Santa Bárbara" (Santa Bárbara Station Town).
 Its inhabitants consisted mainly of American families, and the town became thus popularly known as "Villa dos Americanos" (Town of the Americans).

-The similarity between the official name of the town and the one of the neighboring municipality frequently caused serious communication problems, such as mail to Santa Bárbara Station often being shipped to the municipality of Santa Bárbara, 10 km away.
+The similarity between the official name of the town and that of the neighboring municipality frequently caused serious communication problems, such as mail to Santa Bárbara Station often being shipped to the municipality of Santa Bárbara, 10 km away.
 In order to solve the problem, the railway company changed the name of the station in 1900 to "Estação de Villa Americana" (American Town Station).
 The name of the town itself was then also officially changed to "Villa Americana" (American Town).

 The official song of the city says, in part: